ashish1610dhiman/enhanced_index_tracking/work_record.md

 We track this index using 3 approaches, divide Out of Tracking into 3/4 parts

 Ideally comparison should be between the best of 3 models, Best as defined by family of parameters.

+### Dec 8
+The Dimension reduction is tested only for mean-variance model, how does it apply to Linear (or L_1 risk)

+### Dec 9
+Formulate combined approach and add results